 Resources Required due to Student Enrollment Shifts: Student enrollment is accounted for only once a year-the "September 30 unit count"-which then dictates the level of state funding that a school receives for the entire year, including how many staffing positions a school receives.
 However, this approach does not effectively account for student transience, which is a particular issue in the City of Wilmington.
 For example, if a student with special needs registers after September 30 and requires a paraprofessional, that staffing position must be funded entirely with local funds since state funding is only allocated for students who are in the school as of September 30.
-Other states, such as Pennsylvania, have multiple count days in a school year.
+For example, Pennsylvania is one of several states that have multiple count days in a school year.

-Resources Required to Support of Low-income Students and English Language Learners:

-The state should fund an initial weighted unit funding program to support all schools within the districts impacted by redistricting to target resources to students in poverty and English language learners.
-This initial program would be evaluated with the goal of expanding statewide to serve, equitably, all low-income students, English language learners, and other students at risk in future years.
+Resources Required to Support Low-Income Students and English Language Learners: The state should fund an initial weighted unit funding program to support all schools within the districts impacted by redistricting to target resources to students in poverty and English language learners.
+This initial program would be evaluated with the goal of expansion statewide to serve, equitably, all low-income students, English language learners, and other students at risk in future years.
 The long-term commitment must be to fully meet the needs of students at risk.
-The Commission will work with the Governor's Office, members of the General Assembly, the Education Funding Improvement Commission and others, in the development of a multi-year plan for the long-term, statewide funding.
+The Commission will work with the Governor's Office, members of the General Assembly, the Education Funding Improvement Commission, and others in the development of a multi-year plan for long-term, statewide funding.

-The initial program would begin in the 2016-2017 school year as an enhanced baseline for school improvement before implementation statewide, and continue as recurrent funding.
+The initial program would begin in the 2016-2017 school year as an enhanced baseline for school improvement before implementation statewide and continue as recurrent funding.
 The program would extend the existing needs-based unit system to create supplemental funding for schools with low-income students and English language learners.

-The Commission recommends a model where schools would receive additional units based on the percentage of students it serves that are low income and English language learners.
-In order to increase local flexibility and autonomy over spending, the additional "weighted units" should carry a full cash-out value where districts can choose not to receive the staffing units but instead receive the cash equivalent.
+The Commission recommends that schools should receive additional units based on the percentage of low-income students and English language learners it serves.
+An illustration of how this can be accomplished is in Appendix D. In order to increase local flexibility and autonomy over spending, the additional "weighted units" should carry a full cash-out value where districts can choose not to receive the staffing units but instead receive the cash equivalent.
 Since districts may have difficulty raising the local share, they should be given the option of receiving the cash value of the state's Division I, II, and III parts of the units even if the local share is not met.
 In order to ensure funds are used responsibly, districts must demonstrate that the funds will be used in accordance with a plan developed by the school to serve low-income students and English language learners and must report on the use of those funds on an annual basis.
-The Commission views the weighted units as a first step in providing additional resources to support low-income students and English language learners leading towards a weighted student funding formula.
+The Funding Student Success Committee, which includes the chief financial officers of the four schools districts, supports the retention of the unit allocation system but with improvements such as this addition of this funding for low-income students and English language learners.